Tea Board License India — Exporter License & RCMC, Fully Managed

 Shipment Seized at Port

-Under Section 36 of the Tea Act, a breach of Section 18 (mandatory export license) is treated as a customs offence — your entire tea shipment can be seized and forfeited at the port of export.
+A breach of the mandatory export license requirement is treated as a customs offence — your entire tea shipment can be seized and forfeited at the port of export.
 For businesses supplying premium buyers in Europe, Japan, or the US, even one compliance incident can end a commercial relationship.

 Demurrage & Buyer Contract Loss